koma75/jglr/README.md

     * dispatch the next set of commands in the batch file
 * params
     * next [Function]: function(hasNext, err)
-        * hasNext [Boolean]: true if there is still commands left to execute false if it has reached end of batch file.
+        * hasNext [Boolean]: true if there are still commands left to execute. false if it has reached end of batch file.
         * err [Error]: error object passed from the last batch execution